 Catch a sight of Montreal in all directions while learning about the city's most important landmarks guided by an interactive exhibition on-site.
 Admission fees apply.

 Then order a few drinks and a meal at Les Enfants Terribles, the highest restaurant and terrace in Montreal just two floors below.
 The menu is chock full of haute comfort food like pimped-up mac and cheese, grilled meats, tartares, vegetarian dishes and more.

 Old Port Observation Wheel

-It's but a handful of feet higher than shoreline, yet the skyline view Old Port boat spa Bota Bota offers is spectacular.
+It's but a handful of feet higher than shoreline, yet the skyline view from the Old Port boat spa Bota Bota is spectacular.

 Montreal isn't exactly teeming with rooftop terraces open to the public but of those which are, Terrasse Nelligan wins the prize.
 For one, it's heated, extending patio season by several weeks.
 And it feels exclusive up there.
 There's this sensation of being part of a private rooftop club, with patrons sitting face-to-face with the top half of Notre-Dame Basilica and other Old Montreal architectural gems across multiple directions with sights of the Old Port and the St. Lawrence River toward the southeast.

 Terrasse Nelligan is located atop Hôtel Nelligan, one of Old Montreal's most esteemed boutique accommodations.
 But you don't need to be a guest to head to the rooftop.
 The smoke-free terrace serves finger food as well as lunch, dinner, and weekend brunch.
 Order an Assassin (cognac, strawberries, basil, lime) and pair it with cheese and charcuterie platter while gawking at the sunset.